 Foland graduated from Morningside in 2000 with a major in elementary education and received a master’s degree in sports administration from Minnesota State-Mankato in 2007.

 She was one of 10 female student-athletes named a North Central Conference (NCC) Honor Athlete for the 1999-2000 academic year and was a two-time NCC All-Academic selection.

 Foland was a standout pitcher during her playing career at Morningside.
 She compiled a 69-67 record with a 2.38 earned run average and set a school record with 912.1 innings pitched.
 Foland made an immediate impact as a freshman when she went 13-13 with a career-best 1.63 earned run average.
 Foland became a 20-game winner for the first time when she went 20-15 with a 2.60 earned run average as a sophomore and earned second-team All-NCC and second-team all-region laurels as a junior when she went 15-17 with a 2.68 ERA.
 Foland posted a 21-22 record with eight shutouts and a 2.44 earned run average as a senior for the third highest single-season victory total in Morningside history.
 She walked only 37 batters in 289.1 innings pitched.

 Aside from her pitching exploits, Foland was also the Mustangs’ leading hitter as a senior with a team-high 53 hits in 158 at-bats for a .335 batting average.

 Foland was a three-time all-stater during her prep career at Sioux City West High School.
 She was a first-team Class 3A all-state selection as a senior when she went 26-14 with a 0.70 earned run average and amassed 316 strikeouts in 249.2 innings pitched.

 Assistant Coach Mackenzie Neely

-Mackenzie Neely joined the coaching staff following a standout playing career with the Mustangs.
+Rachel Koch joined the Morningside coaching staff following a standout playing career for the Mustangs.